Black Dolphin Prison: Conditions

 Inmates are kept isolated in cells that have a set of three steel doors.
 For 90 minutes a day, they exercise in a large cage; during this time, cells are searched for contraband or illegal items.
 Inmates are also under 24-hour surveillance and supervision; they are forced to stand and forbidden from resting or sitting on their bunks from the time they awake until bedtime (roughly 16 hours).
-When prison officers make a command to the inmates, they must respond with the words "yes, sir".
-Every 15 minutes, a guard makes rounds to ensure Black Dolphin inmates are complying with the rules.
-The prisoners are fed soup four times a day, and are only allowed books, newspapers, and a radio.
+When prison officers make a command to the inmates, they’re required to immediately respond with the words "yes sir".
+Guards make rounds every quarter hour.
+Prisoners are fed soup four times a day, and are only allowed books, newspapers, and a radio.

+While the prison has been accused of beating prisoners with rifles daily as a form of physical torture, routine, daily beatings by guards are not officially confirmed, and the day-to-day reality of the prison is built around breaking inmates through enforced psychological control, rather than random violence.
+That said, human rights organizations and former inmates have widely documented systemic psychological warfare, isolation, and routine physical abuse across Russia's high-security penal institutions, including at Black Dolphin Prison, and have accused such prisons of basically adopting the old system from the Soviet Gulag era.

 Prison guards place blindfolds on arriving inmates so that they cannot map out the prison or plan escapes.
 Inmates are also blindfolded whenever they are transported between buildings.
-Black Dolphin prison officers have a unique form of escorting inmates: prisoners are kept bent over at the waist while a guard holds his handcuffed hands behind his back, higher than his hips.
-This escort control tactic allows for maximum control while depriving him of a view of his immediate surroundings (preventing him from escaping and/or attacking prison staff).
+Black Dolphin prison officers have a unique form of escorting inmates: Prisoners are kept bent over at the waist while a guard holds his handcuffed hands behind his back, higher than his hips.
+This escort control tactic allows for maximum control while depriving the inmate of a view of his immediate surroundings, accomplishing the dual goals of discouraging him from attempting to attack staff and of escaping.